• Skip to primary navigation

 Also note that it says the salmon is raised without antibiotics.

 Did you know you can broil salmon?
 A broiler is like an upside down grill.
 Set your oven to broil with the rack about 3 inches from the heat.
 Place the salmon on a sheet pan and season it.
 Cook for 6 to 8 minutes until the fish flakes easily separate.
 The USDA recommends it cooked to 145 degrees, but many agree that it's overcooked at that point and instead shoot for 130 degrees.
-Use your digression.
+Use your discretion.

 🧗♂️ Rockfish